1995 PPG Indy Car World Series: Miami

 At halfway the leaders were Michael Andretti, Maurício Gugelmin, Jacques Villeneuve, Danny Sullivan, Scott Pruett, and Bobby Rahal.
 For seventh place some intense racing took place between Chip Ganassi's new hire Jimmy Vasser and Walker Racing teammates Robby Gordon and Christian Fittipaldi.
 On Lap 50 Andretti made his final pit stop, but ended his day because the suspension damage in the right front (from the contact with Salazar) was too severe.
 This handed the lead to Gugelmin, Andretti's former teammate, for the first time in his IndyCar career.
 Soon after Andre Ribeiro found the Turn 5 tire barrier, meaning that final pit stops would occur under the yellow.
 Jacques Villeneuve's team won the battle out of the pits.
-With less than 20 laps to go, Danny Sullivan spun out of 5th place right in front of Robby Gordon.
+With less than 20 laps to go, Sullivan spun out of 5th place right in front of Robby Gordon.
 The 1988 PPG Cup Champion stalled the engine, as he had not raced an IndyCar in 18 months, and the yellows were waved again.
 Bryan Herta was another victim of the Turn 5 wall a few laps later, but was rescued from the tires and finished the race.
 On Lap 84 Gordon crashed heavily in Turn 6 but walked away.
-Villeneuve held off Gugelmin and Bobby Rahal to win the first race of the new season.
+Villeneuve held off Gugelmin and Rahal to win the first race of the new season.